wp-plugins/betteroptin/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `better-optin` to the `/wp-content/plugins/` directory or upload `betteroptin.zip` through your WordPress admin
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Create your first popup in the `Popups` menu
+3. Create your first popup in the `Popups` menu

 == Frequently Asked Questions ==